spaghetti2514/Homepage/README.md

-This is a homepage for your browser based on [Ahoka's][ah] original design, with some added functionality.
+This is a homepage for Webkit and Gecko browsers based on [Ahoka's][ah] original design, with some added functionality.
 [ah]: https://github.com/ahodesuka

 Among its feature are: